Gökdeniz Karadeniz

 Gökdeniz Karadeniz (born 11 January 1980) is a Turkish professional football coach and a former player who played as a winger or as an attacking midfielder, making over 250 appearances each for Turkish club Trabzonspor and Russian club Rubin Kazan.
-He is currently the manager of Rubin's reserve club, Rubin-2 Kazan.

 Club career

 Trabzonspor

 Karadeniz played his first professional match for Trabzonspor in the 1999–00 season at the senior level and made ten appearances.
 He was at first used in defensive roles by his manager, but was gradually given a more and more offensive role in the team until the 2003–04 season when he was given an attacking midfield role.
 His lightning step and effective understanding with teammate Fatih Tekke enabled him to lead the club in scoring that season with 13 goals.

 Rubin Kazan

 On 13 March 2008, he signed a five-year deal with the Russian club Rubin Kazan worth €8.7 million.
 Karadeniz mentioned that it was sad for him to leave Turkey and also said he chose the club because he felt that if he had joined a big team in Europe his club would not have gotten as much money for him.
-With the team he won the Russian Premier League 2008.
+He won the Russian Premier League 2008 with Rubin.

 On 20 October 2009, Karadeniz scored the winning goal to shock the Barcelona fans at Camp Nou, winning the match for Rubin Kazan.

 On 5 May 2018, Karadeniz announced he will be retiring at the end of the 2017–18 season.
 His shirt number (61) was permanently retired by Rubin.